Freedom of Information Act

-Freedom of Information Act (FOIA) Information
+Freedom of Information Act (FOIA) Overview

 The Federal Driver’s Privacy Protection Act (DPPA) keeps your personal information safe by limiting the circumstances under which your information is released by the SCDMV.
 The DPPA limits the public’s access to an individual’s social security number, driver’s license number, address, phone number, and medical or disability information.
 The DPPA does not protect against information gathered through collision reports, traffic tickets, or your current license status.